 National Natural Landmark in Jefferson County

 Dinosaur Ridge is located just off of C-470 and Alameda, west of Denver.
-In 1877 several dinosaurs were discovered at Dinosaur Ridge, including Apatosaurus, Stegosaurus, and Allosaurus, bringing international attention to the area and dinosaurs.
+In 1877 several dinosaurs were discovered at Dinosaur Ridge, including Apatosaurus, Stegosaurus, and Allosaurus, bringing international attention to the area.

 There are two trails and a visitor center at Dinosaur Ridge.
 The visitor center features information on trails and a small gift shop.
-There is also a Stegosaurus Snack Shack located outside the visitor center offering burritos, pretzels, and more.
-It’s open from 10 am-4 pm Mon-Sat and 11 am-4 pm on Sun from June through August.
+There is also a Stegosaurus Snack Shack located outside the center offering burritos, pretzels, and more.
+It’s open seasonally for lunch and snacks.

-Dinosaur Ridge features a visitor center, which houses exhibits, a small gift shop, and information on its two prehistoric trails.
-The park is part of the Morrison Fossil Area, which is a National Natural Landmark that was designated in 1973.
+The park is part of the Morrison Fossil Area, a layer of rock that was formed during the Late Jurassic Period which is a National Natural Landmark that was designated in 1973.

-Dinosaur Ridge Trail – 15+ interpretive sites, 2 miles round trip, about 1-2 hours; Features hundreds of dinosaur tracks and a bone quarry.
+Dinosaur Ridge Trail – Over 15 interpretive sites, 2 miles round trip, and takes about 1-2 hours.
+Features hundreds of dinosaur tracks and a bone quarry.
 It’s accessible from the visitor center.

-Triceratops Trail – 6 interpretive sites, 1.5 miles round trip, 1 hour; Scenic trail located one block east of 6th avenue and 19th st in Golden.
+Triceratops Trail – 6 interpretive sites, 1.5 miles round trip, a little bit shorter and takes about 1 hour to walk through.
+The scenic trail is located one block east of 6th avenue and 19th st in Golden.
 Highlights tracks, fossils, and clay mining.

 Address: 16831 W Alameda Pkwy, Morrison, CO 80465

 Pets: Yes, on a leash

 Ownership: County, Municipal, Private